rwynn/monstache-site/src/config.md

 	string (default "")

-	The MongoDB namespace, db.collection, to apply the script to
+	The MongoDB namespace, db.collection, to apply the script to.
+If you omit the namespace the mapping function with be applied to all documents.

 	#### routing